-To find out how much better off you may be when you start work you can get a 'better off calculation' online www.newcastle.gov.uk/benefitcalculators.
-Or ask one of the advice services listed below.
+To find out how much better off you would be when you start work you can get a 'better off calculation' from www.gov.uk/benefits-adviser.
+You could ask one of the advice services listed below, but first check who they are able to help.